AKSYOA/Modeling-Simulation/README.md

 - ~~Display the input in the GUI~~
 - ~~Display Distributions tables for each server in the GUI~~
 - ~~Calculate missing Columns in each probability Distribution table ( Cumulative probability - Range )~~
+- Generate Simulation Table
+- Display Simulation Table in The GUI
+- Calculate PerformanceMeasures
+- Generate and Display -Busy Time- Chart for each server